CzechELibillustration, webdesign, newsletter design

 CzechELib is a state institution responsible for purchasing electronic books and journals from publishers in bulk, so that research institutions, universities and libraries can get a better price.
 I collaborated with them for two years.

-My work mainly consisteded in redesigning parts of the website and giving shape to an email newsletter sent to over a hundred partner institutions.
+My work mainly consisted in redesigning parts of the website and giving shape to an email newsletter sent to over a hundred partner institutions.

 I decided to lighten up the dry institutional tone with more light-hearted illustrations and icons.